RedisBloom/RedisBloom/docs/commands/cf.insert.md

 Adds one or more items to a cuckoo filter, allowing the filter to be created with a custom capacity if it does not exist yet.

-These commands offers more flexibility over the `ADD` command, at the cost of more verbosity.
+This command offers more flexibility over the `ADD` command, at the cost of more verbosity.

 ## Required arguments